Strategy Notification Alerts How-To Guide

 Strategy Notification Alert email overview

-• You'll start receiving a Strategy Notification email every trading day, one hour before the market close (this is by default, but you can easily update this from your My Account page).
+• • If the Following Strategies Digest option is turned on in your account, you'll start receiving a Strategy Notification alert email every trading day, one hour before the market close (this is by default, but you can easily update this from your My Account page).

 The email will look similar to this:

-In this example, the email shows a received alert for three different strategies for three different tickers (AAPL, SPY, and QQQ), the actual price of each ticker, and the rolling 24h change, in dollar amounts and percentages.
+In this example above, the email shows strategy alerts for three different strategies for three different tickers (AAPL, SPY, and QQQ), the actual price of each ticker, and the rolling 24h change, in dollar amounts and percentages.

 The 4 stages of a strategy: